Marines Memorial Association

 Admiral Breckinridge retired from the Coast Guard in 2010 after serving as the Commander, US Coast guard, Pacific Area.
 She holds a BSC in Biology from Virginia Tech, Masters in Public Policy from the University of Maryland, and a Master's of Science in National Resource Strategy from the Industrial College of the Armed Forces.
 She is active on the boards of several non-profits including serving as Vice Chairman of the San Francisco Fleet Week Association.

-Ms. Hirschman graduated from the Naval Academy and spent ten years in the Navy as a Naval Aviator.
-She was one of the early women jet pilots in the Navy and has written a book about her experiences.
-Since leaving the Navy, she earned an MBA at Wharton School of Business, worked for Military.com and currently works as a writer and marketing consultant in leveraging technology to engage customers and improve products.
+Ms. Draude earned her commission through the NROTC program at the University of San Diego and spent ten years in the Navy as a Naval Aviator.
+She was one of the first women to pilot combat jets in the Navy and has written a book about her experiences.
+Since leaving the Navy, she earned an MBA at The Wharton School at the University of Pennsylvania, worked for Military.com and is currently at Google as the Head of Communities and Social Engagement, Global Customer Services.